patcha-ranat/kde-zoomcamp/mlops_zoomcamp/note.md

 which python
 poetry run which python
 ```

+Please, note that one can specify which python version to use in a poetry environment for a project by specifying in `pyproject.toml` with `[project]` table and `requires-python` attribute.

+But specified python version must be installed in a host machine (local machine or in docker image).

 - Deleting `poetry.lock` file and running install again, resulting in updated all dependencies to their latest version.
 ```bash